 Saves (& overwrites) the Preset to the SD Card.
 Use the Up/Dn buttons to move to the "SAVE" button, the button gets outlined in white.
-Use the SHIFT + Enter button combo to press the screen button.
+The SHIFT button combo has been removed, caution: the SAVE will overwrite any previous preset data.